KyleSchubert/capstone-thing/README.md

 - [x] Player has by default 3 energy refreshed at the start of each turn
 - [x] Player draws by default 5 cards at the start of each turn
 - [x] HP persists across battles
+- [x] The player can click on something to view their draw pile

 <b>Not in battles</b>
 - [x] Amount of temporary currency the player has is visible
 - [x] The time elapsed in the current round is visible
 - [x] The player can see how much health their character has
-- [ ] The player can click on something to view their deck
+- [x] The player can click on something to view their deck

 <b>Cards</b>